-American Idol has boiled down to leave two men standing, and one stretches the masculinity point, as he has not yet started to shave.
+American Idol has boiled down to leave two men standing, and one stretches the masculinity point, as he has not yet started to shave, but with //www.groenerekenkamer.com you don’t need to worry about your body hair anymore.
 It will be pop versus rock, “The Voice” versus “The Edge,” David Archuleta versus David Cook.
 Chief Justice Simon Cowell predicts that the final competition this week will be “a humdinger.”

 The majority voting demographic, aged 9-13, upon hearing the word “humdinger,” told their parents and teachers that Simon said a bad word.
 But I digress.

 Last week, the expected finally happened.
 Syesha Mercado could have sung perfectly and passionately but she still would have been out.
 As it were, she screwed up in song choice and faltered in her performance, all duly noted by the vapid judges who seemed to want to push her out in favor of a David vs. David finish.
 The voters complied with the judges’ wishes.

 This will be the first all-male final since Season Two’s Ruben Studdard vs. Clay Aiken showdown, if you consider Clay Aiken male.
 Studdard won that one, but Aiken wound up with arguably the better career to date.

 Mark Perigard of The Boston Herald thinks that being runner-up would suit the little shaver Archuleta better, in that the little pipsqueak isn’t yet ready for the grueling demands of Idoldom, especially if his meddling stage father keeps his finger in the pie.
 Perigard astutely posits that the more mature Cook, a 25 year-old former bartender, is fully cognizant of the onerous path ahead and has already resigned himself to the Faustian bargain he will have to make as an American Idol.